tmthyluke/areatest/README.md

 ## Development

-The project consists of two main parts:

-1. **Backend**: A Node.js server that provides the API for managing projects and images
-2. **Frontend**: A SvelteKit application that provides the user interface

-Both need to be running simultaneously for the full application to work.
+The project is now a unified SvelteKit application with built-in API routes:

+- **Frontend**: Svelte components in `gallery-portfolio/src/routes/`
+- **API**: SvelteKit API routes in `gallery-portfolio/src/routes/api/`
+- **Hot Reloading**: Both frontend and API changes are reflected immediately
+- **Single Process**: No need to manage multiple servers

+To develop:
+1. Run `npm run dev` in the `gallery-portfolio/` directory
+2. Make changes to either frontend components or API routes
+3. Changes are automatically reflected in the browser

 ## Contributing